Dr. Aleksander Malinowski, office JOBST 328,

 Via prerecorded lectures streamed from the Bradley University FSMail Google Drive.
 The current course Web site is hosted using Canvas on-line Course management System - open lab homework assignments, source code examples, and some additional resources are available.

 Recommended: ADTs, Data Structures, and Problem Solving with C++, 2/E by L. Nyhoff, Prentice Hall, 2005, ISBN 0-13-140909-3 -- buy it on Amazon.com

 One of the listed Software Packages is required:

-The course has its Web page on Sakai.
-Partial course notes, homework assignments, announcements, and examples of past exams will be posted only on Sakai.
+The course has its Web page on Canvas.
+Partial course notes, homework assignments, announcements, and examples of past exams will be posted only on Canvas.
 You are responsible for maintaining a reliable e-mail account at Bradley University and checking your e-mail daily.
-Homework tips and important or last minute announcements and will be distributed only by e-mail using Sakai mailing list.
+Homework tips and important or last minute announcements and will be distributed only by e-mail using Canvas mailing list.
 Replies to your e-mail, in general, will go to the return address specified in your message.
 In no case instructor is responsible for undelivered e-mail due to full mailbox error or your choice of forwarding it to an off-campus location.

 There will be about 13 homework assignments.
 Keep your homework until the final grade is posted.
 Grading criteria are listed below:

 There will be three in class tests or exams given during the semester.
 All exams will include material you are responsible for learning in class, from textbooks, WWW reading and from the open lab homework assignments.
 The third and last test is just a test and not a comprehensive final exam.

 |Exam||Date||Location and time|